roooodcastro/finance-micromanager/README.md

 ## Roadmap

-**This list is not prioritised, and does not follow any particular order.**
+**This list is non-exhaustive, and does not follow any particular order.**

-- [ ] Landing page showcasing the project
+- [x] Allow for more complex transaction automation schedules
+- [x] Transaction Predictions (form automations to speed up the creation of transactions)
-- [ ] Dark Mode
+- [ ] Batch importing of transactions
 - [ ] Better insights and statistics in category and wallet page
+- [ ] Authorization management
 - [ ] Admin area
-- [ ] New user onboarding/walkthrough
-- [ ] Authorization management
-- [ ] User can easily undo destructive actions
-- [ ] Comprehensive transaction search
-- [ ] Allow for more complex transaction automation schedules
-  - [ ] "first/last day of month"
-  - [ ] "first/last business day of month" - will require integration with calendar and new user settings
-- [ ] Transaction Predictions (form automations to speed up the creation of transactions)
 - [ ] Splitting transactions into multiple sub-transactions of different categories
-- [ ] Autocomplete transaction names when creating transactions
-- [ ] Batch importing of transactions
-- [ ] New Transaction types:
+- [ ] New Transaction types (transfer between wallets, credit card transactions, etc)
-  - [ ] Balance transfer between wallets
-  - [ ] Balance transfer between profiles (with currency conversion support)
-- [ ] Credit card support (allow users to create transactions that will only be paid in the future)
-- [ ] Suggest common categories when creating a new profile
+- [ ] Suggest default categories when creating a new profile
-- [ ] Allow the user to translate categories and subcategories
-  - [ ] Provide "library" of common category names and translations
-- [ ] User can specify icons for categories
-- [ ] Categories can be manually ordered
+- [ ] Category/Subcategory translation support
-- [ ] User can define monthly budgets for each category/subcategory
+- [ ] Budgeting support
-- [ ] 50/30/20 rule tracking and insights
+- [ ] 50/30/20 (needs/wants/savings) rule tracking and insights
-- [ ] Allow user to choose different period types (week, quarter, year instead of just month)
+- [ ] Support more period types other than just month (week, fortnight, quarter, year)
-- [ ] Keyboard shortcuts
+- [ ] Omniauth authentication
-- [ ] Omniauth
+- [ ] Multi factor authentication
-- [ ] Notifications and notification centre
+- [ ] Notification centre
-  - [ ] Native notifications
+- [ ] Dark Mode
-- [ ] User can add avatar photo
+- [ ] Profile photo support
-- [ ] Use ActiveCable to stream all changes to the frontend
+- [ ] Stream changes to frontend with ActiveCable
-- [ ] Decouple backend from frontend and convert frontend into SPA
-- [ ] Service Worker for adding basic PWA support

 The issue and feature tracking is still not in a public platform, but it will eventually be moved to GitHub Issues.